-Catherine Carrasco is a Junior studying Behavioral Neuroscience at Florida International University.
-She is an Executive Board member of the Alpha Epsilon Delta honor society and an English tutor for the Refugee Assistance Alliance.
+Catherine Carrasco is a Junior studying Natural & Applied Sciences & Psychology at Florida International University.
+She is an executive board member of the Alpha Epsilon Delta & Psi Chi honor societies and an English tutor for the Refugee Assistance Alliance.
 During her free time, she enjoys practicing yoga and rollerskating.

 Downtown as Text